I’ve taken my fair share of day trips from Barcelona.

 Not a fan of having to plan it all yourself?

-Get your PortAventura day trip on an air conditioned coach plus entrance to the park clicking the blue button below:
+Get your PortAventura day trip on an air conditioned coach plus entrance to the park clicking the button below:

 Located on the Costa D’Orada (‘Gold Coast’) just 30 minutes from Barcelona: Sitges is undoubtedly one of our favorite villages in all of Catalonia.